-We've documented 14 accessibility features for Battle Princess Madelyn in the Controls, Getting Started, Reading, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 14 accessibility features for Battle Princess Madelyn.
+Strongest in Controls and Getting Started but also has features in Reading, Audio and Visual to reduce unintended barriers.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Battle Princess Madelyn is a running and jumping game where you defeat hordes of enemies like the classic arcade game Ghosts 'n' Goblins.
 It's similarly fast-paced and difficult, here though you have to pick your way through labyrinthine levels, and use magical powers to find secret locations and portals.

 Release Date: 05/12/2018, updated in 2020